Autopsy provides the only way to definitively diagnose Alzheimer's disease. Brain tissue samples may reveal a buildup of

 Medical imaging companies are heading in that direction, developing molecules with radioactive markers that will bind to amyloid plaques.
-Patients could receive an injection that would prompt regions of the brain to become colorized in a scan and reveal the location of those Alzheimer's-related plaques, the Wall Street Journal describes.
+Patients could receive an injection that would prompt regions of the brain to become colorized in a scan and reveal the location of those Alzheimer's-related plaques,

 No comments: